marina325/Data-Integrated-Patient-Dash.github.io/README.md

 If NodeJS is not currently in your local system run the following command: 'pip install nodejs' (replace pip with pip3 for macOS)<br>
 NodeJS is required to run required javascript files.<br>

+Once in the Data-Integrated-Patient-Dash folder, cd to dashboard-website

-To install all required dependencies, run: 'npm install'
+Now, to install all required dependencies, run: 'npm install'

 ### Testing the Code
-Once everything is installed we can run 'yarn start' in order to run the dashboard with the patient data we currently have.
+Once everything is installed we can run 'npm start' in order to run the dashboard with the patient data we currently have.